Designing Your Arizona Outdoor Kitchen

 At the heart of any outdoor kitchen will be a grill, but appliances such as burners, a pizza oven, smoker, and warming drawers can greatly increase your cooking options.
 You will also want to consider what you will need for storage and prep work.
 If you like the idea of being able to fully prep your meal outside and set up a serving station, then incorporating ample countertop space is a must.
 Cabinets are also an excellent feature that some people may not consider for an outdoor kitchen.
 However, having ample storage for utensils, cookware, grill accessories, and even dinnerware and glassware can really add to your outdoor kitchen.
 In addition, consider installing a sink for convenience and easy cleanup.
 Other features to consider for a true entertaining space include a beverage fridge, refrigerator and freezer drawers, ice maker, and a beer tap/kegerator.

-When planning the electrical for your outdoor kitchen, really take the time to thoughtfully consider the number of outlets you think you will need.
+When planning the electrical for your Phoenix outdoor kitchen, really take the time to thoughtfully consider the number of outlets you think you will need.
 You will not only need outlets for your appliances, but it is a good idea to add extras for items such as blenders for mixing your margaritas, crockpots, lighting, charging phones, etc. Even if televisions are not in your budget initially, consider a location or locations where you may like to have an outdoor television and have an outlet installed.

 Now that you have created your space to cook your meal, you need a place to sit down to eat.
 Again, it is important to decide what your needs are.
 This could be as simple as adding a built-in bar top and some chairs to your countertop.
 If you like entertaining larger groups you may want a dedicated dining table that accommodates 8-10 people.
 For more flexibility, consider having a couple of smaller tables that can be moved around as needed.

-When planning your outdoor kitchen, consider adding some unique features that tie into the space.
+When planning your Arizona outdoor kitchen design, consider adding some unique features that tie into the space.
 An example would be constructing a privacy wall that doubles as an herb garden.
 For more year-round protection from the elements, another unique idea is to construct your outdoor kitchen in your garage or a garage-like setting with a large garage door that can be opened to bring the outside in or closed when the weather requires.
 If your outdoor kitchen will be located along the wall of your indoor kitchen, installing a window to allow items to be passed through from inside to out can add convenience.
 Another unique idea if you have a pool house is to incorporate your outdoor kitchen in with your pool house to create a pool side dining experience.